 Capital Expenditures

-Cuiaba I plans additional capital expenditures in 2000 and 2001 for Phases II and III, respectively.
+Cuiabá I plans additional capital expenditures in 2000 and 2001 for Phases II and III.
 Phase II represents an additional 150 MW of capacity while Phase III will result in a final 180MW of capacity being added to the project.

-Construction of Phase II and Phase III will require 24-months to complete, beginning April 1, 2000 and April 1, 2001, respectively.
+Construction of Cuiabá II and Cuiabá III will require 24-months to complete, beginning 2001 and 2003, respectively.
 The total cost of such phases, including interest during construction, is an estimated US$ 590 million , funded 70/30 debt/equity.
 The estimated US$414 million of US dollar-denominated debt is amortized assuming straight line amortization over an average life of 20 years and a weighted average interest rate of about 10%.

-The slightly lower cost of the Cuiaba II and III projects as compared to the RioGen project, reflects the benefits of Cuiaba I infrastructure already in place.
+The slightly lower cost of the Cuiabá II and III projects at US$615/kwh as compared to the Riogen project at US$638/kwh, reflects the benefits of Cuiabá I infrastructure already in place.

+Volumes

-RevenuesRevenues are a function of the percentage of time the plant is dispatched multiplied by the percentage of time the plant is available for dispatch.
+Volumes are a function of the percentage of time the plant is dispatched multiplied by the percentage of time the plant is available for dispatch.
 The product of dispatch and availability multiplied by the amount of generation base load (measured in MWh) yields the volume of MWh produced.
 Projections below assume EPE will be dispatched 100% of the time with 92% availability.
 EPE is contractually required to be available for 92% of the time, using a twelve-month rolling average.
 Failure to meet these thresholds would result in penalties in the form of payment reductions from Furnas.

-Revenues will increase during 2000 and 2001 as Cuiaba I begins operating fueled by natural gas during Phase II and III of its development.
-Provisions within the PPA allow for automatic correction of revenues related to capacity, energy, natural gas and natural gas transportation.
-Revenues from these items generally escalate with IGP-M. Automatic correction for currency fluctuations are provided for within the PPA when exchange rates move up or down 5%, on a cumulative basis.
-EPE is therefore protected against devaluation to the extent of its obligations for natural gas and for any other foreign currency obligations.
+Volumes will increase during 2000 and 2001 as CuiabáPhases II and III of Cuiabá I are completed.

 Tariffs

-The Cuiaba I tariff is the result of a bid process.
+The Cuiabá I tariff is the result of a bid process.
 The PPA contains a schedule that outlines the allowable capacity and energy tariff for the term of the PPA.
-As previously stated, provisions within the PPA allow for the automatic correction of revenues related to capacity, energy, natural gas and natural gas transportation.
-The economic projections contained in this document anticipate that Cuiaba I will be protected throughout the term of the PPA to the extent of its US dollar obligations [resulting from natural gas contracts and US dollar denominated debt][CONFIRM].
+Provisions within the PPA allow for automatic correction of revenues related to capacity, energy, natural gas and natural gas transportation as described above.
+These items generally escalated by Brazilian inflation as measured by IGP-M. Automatic correction for currency fluctuations are provided for within the PPA when exchange rates move up or down 5%, on a cumulative basis.
+EPE is therefore protected against devaluation to the extent of its obligations for natural gas and for any other foreign currency obligations.
+The economic projections contained in this document anticipate that Cuiabá I will be protected throughout the term of the PPA to the extent of its US dollar obligations [resulting from natural gas contracts and US dollar denominated debt][CONFIRM].

-Cuiaba II and Cuiaba III tariffs are based on the VN Resolution (VN), a Brazilian government-stipulated cap on tariffs that electric LDCs are allowed to “pass-through”.
+Cuiabá II and Cuiabá III tariffs are based on the Normative Value , which is described in detail under the Regulations and Tariffs.
 The VN is supposed to ensure reimbursement for (fixed and variable O&M, fuel costs, debt service and a return on investment while protecting the captive customers of the LDCs.
-VN, which is assumed for the purposes of the financial projections to average US$35/MWh (excluding transmission charges) for power supplied by natural gas plants.
+VN, which is assumed for the purposes of the financial projections to be US$36.59/MWh in 2003, the first full year of generation by Cuiabá I (net of transmission charges) [confirm] for power supplied by natural gas plants.
 It varies based on the power source and is adjusted annually based on three factors: (i) Brazilian inflation, (ii) fuel cost changes and (iii) foreign exchange rate fluctuations.
-As of February 2000, the VN calculation approximated [US$43/MWh], reflecting the recent spikes in world oil prices.
+As of February 2000, the VN calculation approximated [US$43/MWh][confirm], reflecting the recent spikes in world oil prices.

 Costs - Cost of Gas, O&M and Labor